-Table 10-6 summarises the key findings from the mine-related radiation assessment for people (the focus of KKN RAD7A).
+Table 10-6 summarises the key findings from the Pit 3 only radiation assessment for people (the focus of KKN RAD7A).
 As noted in Table 10-2, the agreed closure criteria for mine-related radiation doses to people are 0.3 millisieverts per year (mSv/y) to demonstrate ALARA and 1 mSv/y as the public dose limit.